Unbiasedness and Optimization of Regional Weight Cancellation: Optimization of Cancellation Efficiency

 \subsection{Small Region Limit}

-For the two possible methods that we have outlined to minimize the weight after cancellation, we are left with two different possibilities for the value of $\beta_k$: \begin{itemize} \item Equation~\eqref{eq:opt_beta_j} stems from replacing $\zeta_k$ with $\expval{\zeta_k}$ in Eq.~\eqref{eq:L2_norm}; \item Equation~\eqref{eq:opt2_beta_j} stems from averaging Eq.~\eqref{eq:L2_norm} over the phase space points $P_k'$, $\forall$ $k\in\{1,\dots, N\}$. \end{itemize} At first glance, these two choices of $\beta_k$ look quite different.
+For the two possible methods that we have outlined to minimize the weight after cancellation, we are left with two different possibilities for the value of $\beta_k$.
+At first glance, these two choices of $\beta_k$ look quite different.
 Upon closer inspection of the definition of $c_k$ in Eq.~\eqref{eq:ck}, we notice that $c_k=1$ only if $1/\expval{\zeta_k}=\expval{1/\zeta_k}$.
 When this is the case, it then follows from Eq.~\eqref{eq:S} that $S=S^*$.
 This then indicates that the two definitions of $\beta_k$ given by Eq.~\eqref{eq:opt_beta_j} and Eq.~\eqref{eq:opt2_beta_j} are equivalent only when $1/\expval{\zeta_k}=\expval{1/\zeta_k}$.
 In general, however, Jensen's inequality implies $1/\expval{\zeta_k}\leq\expval{1/\zeta_k}$ \cite{Feller}.
-If a cancellation region were defined such that it is small enough that one could reasonably assume that $\zeta(P_k\rightarrow P'_k)$ is nearly constant within the region, then $c_k\approx 1$, leading to the two methods being equivalent.
+If a cancellation region were defined such that it is small enough that one could reasonably assume that $\zeta(P'_k\rightarrow P_k)$ is nearly constant within the region, then $c_k\approx 1$, leading to the two methods being equivalent.
 However, this would likely require such a small region that it is very unlikely that any other particles would be located within the region, which will make cancellation very ineffective.